 - Heart murmur (could be the only sign of the defect in some babies)

-Which Specialist should be Consulted in case of Signs and Symptoms of Hole in Heart?
+Which Specialist should be Consulted in a case of Signs and Symptoms of Hole in Heart?

-A child or adult with a septal defect is referred to a cardiologist.
+A child or adult with a septal defect or heart hole is referred to a cardiologist.